neopragma/python-unit-testing/docs/presentation-notes.md

 #### GUI Perceived Response Time

 I guess it's pretty obvious that _perceived response time_ won't be testable at the "unit" level because in order to measure it we have to make round trips to the back end.
+In fact, we'd have to make a whole lot of round trips under different loads and operating conditions.
+Far out of scope for unit checks.

 #### Thick-Client GUIs